darafferty/rapthor/docs/source/preparation.rst

 Data preparation
 ================

 Rapthor requires that the input data be prepared using the LOFAR initial calibration (LINC) pipelines.
-These pipelines perform the calibration of the calibrator data, the removal of instrumental effects (e.g., station clock offsets), the setting of the overall amplitude scale, the calibration of the target data, and the subtraction of sources outside of the target field.
+These pipelines perform the calibration of the calibrator data, the removal of instrumental effects (e.g., station clock offsets), the setting of the overall amplitude scale, and the direction-independent calibration of the target data.
 The pipelines are available at https://git.astron.nl/RD/LINC and must be run before Rapthor can be used.

 Input measurement sets
 ----------------------

 The input data must have the direction-independent solutions applied to the DATA column (this is provided already by LINC) and be concatenated in frequency into a single MS file per observation [1]_.
 A script to perform this concatenation is included with Rapthor (``bin/concat_linc_files``).
-More that one input MS file can be supplied, but in this case each file must cover a different time range (e.g, from interleaved observations or multiple nights of observations).
+More that one input MS file can be supplied, but in this case each file must cover a different time range (e.g., interleaved observations or observations from multiple nights).

 Sky model
 ---------